-As queer women of color (QWOC), we know the impact of not seeing yourself wholly represented in the media.
-We believe it is important to help create a safe space for QWOC who are grappling with the intersectionality of spirituality, sexuality, gender, and race; for them to feel & be humanized.
+We believe it is important to help create a safe space for queer women of color (QWOC) who are grappling with the intersectionality of spirituality, sexuality, gender, and race; for them to feel & be humanized.

 Inclusion StatementUp until very recently, with the success of Lena Waithe and Samira Wiley, there's been little queer women of color representation in the media.
 We want the generations behind us to have a reflection of themselves; to know that it is safe to live out loud fully and unapologetically.

 When two queer women of color connect as long lost sisters, they must lament the recent loss of their father, repair their broken relationships, and reconcile their childhood religiosity with their identities as Black lesbians.

 Michelle and Aiesha discover they are sisters, after their father, Rasheed, falls gravely ill.
 A family brought together through grief, uncovers a hurricane of secrets spanning over twenty years.
 Michelle and Aiesha are forced to form an intense bond almost immediately.
 This sisterhood becomes the support and love they both deeply craved while growing up in the spotlight of two religious homes.
 Through the deepening of their bond, we witness two women, rocked by the storm of life, reclaim their pleasure, joy and self-love.

 (Season 1 will consist of seven episodes, ranging from 10-15 minutes in length.)